 Quantifying abstract concepts, such as innovation, isn’t always the easiest activity, and for some, it’s a lot easier to just withdraw from making changes and keep doing what they’ve always done.
 However, not knowing what you’re supposed to do isn’t a legitimate reason to just forget about innovation.
 Although you obviously shouldn’t innovate for innovation’s sake, you should understand the real need for change.

 Apple’s vision, for example, is to keep delivering exceptional design, whereas Amazon is focused on customer experience.
-A smaller organization, on the contrary, may want to focus on incremental innovation to improve their operational efficiency.
+A smaller organisation, on the contrary, may want to focus on incremental innovation to improve their operational efficiency.
 Because all companies have different goals and available resources, you shouldn’t compare your innovation performance to others’.
 Instead, it makes sense to define what innovation means to you, talk about it in terms of tangible goals and outcomes and constantly focus on becoming better than you were yesterday.

-Risk adverse culture and fear of failure
+Risk-averse culture and fear of failure

 Uncertainty, on the contrary, isn’t as easily measured, at least in terms of probabilities.
 The biggest problem is that companies don’t know how to manage uncertainty: it’s not possible to calculate a traditional business case, evaluate risks and decide whether or not to proceed with the idea.

 There is, however, a way to manage uncertainty.
-Tim Kastelle – innovation author, speaker and consultant says you should: “Treat new initiatives as a series of experiments, which are designed to gather knowledge about your market.
+Tim Kastelle – innovation author, speaker, and consultant says you should: “Treat new initiatives as a series of experiments, which are designed to gather knowledge about your market.
 As you learn, the uncertainty is reduced, and you can scale up your investments.”

 A concrete tool for the job is discovery-driven planning that can be used to articulate the unknown and forcing a discipline for learning.
 It can help adopt a practical approach to innovation that reduces your risks and helps seize new opportunities.

-Impacts on culture
+Impacts on organisational culture

 As described in the previous article “Why mindsets matter in digital innovation”, the right mindset is crucial as it sheds light on an organization’s unique cognitive preferences, shapes strategy formulation, and the way in which resources and talent are harnessed and maximized.
-Tools, such as OGI® (The Organizational Growth Indicator®) can be used to understand, quantify and shift organization’s cognitive style to processing information, making decisions, addressing tasks and solving problems.
+Tools, such as OGI® (The Organizational Growth Indicator®) can be used to understand, quantify and shift the organisation’s cognitive style to processing information, making decisions, addressing tasks and solving problems.